gocom/php-textile-cli/README.md

 **Work in progress, not yet installable.**

-CLI application for parsing Textile markup using [PHP-Textile](https://github.com/textile/php-textile) library.
-Written in PHP.
+CLI application for parsing Textile markup using [PHP-Textile](https://github.com/textile/php-textile) library, written in PHP.
+Accepts Textile markup input and converts it into well-formed HTML.

 Install
 -----